spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 fastcgi_param REDIRECT_STATUS 200;

 # Are we using ssl?
 Backward compatibility env, to emulate Apache.
-# According to RFC, app should take a look at "X-Forwarded-Proto" header to deterimine if SSL is on.
+# According to RFC, app must take a look at "X-Forwarded-Proto" header to deterimine if SSL is on.
 if ($http_x_forwarded_proto = "https") {
 set $have_https on;
 }